kitovu-bot/kitovu/docs/usage/create_plugin.rst

          ],
      },

-     zip_safe=False,
+     # other setup parameters
  )

-The important key is :code:`entry_points`.
+Your need to set :code:`entry_points`.
-There you can list all plugins you implement.
+There you can list all plugins you implement in this package.

 `my-example`
   This is the name of the plugin used in the kitovu configuration.